Noosa River Shellfish Beds

 Returning oyster beds to the Noosa River

 The Nature Conservancy, Noosa Shire Council and the Noosa community together with support from the Thomas Foundation and Australian Marine Conservation Society are working together to rebuild oyster beds in the Noosa River.
-The project will improve habitat for fish and marine life, reduce shoreline erosion and help to keep Noosa’s much-loved estuary clean and clear for locals and visitors to enjoy.
+The project will improve habitat for fish and marine life, filter the water, and help to keep Noosa’s much-loved estuary clean and clear for locals and visitors to enjoy.
 The project will help to improve Noosa’s reputation as a destination of choice, enhancing nature-based tourism and outdoor lifestyle living.

 An important goal of the project is to enhance Noosa’s fishing experiences.
 Oyster beds are natural structures that provide food-rich habitat for a diversity of fish species.
 For estuarine fishes, oyster beds provide two key functions